Removing or Resetting NeuVector

 In addition to deleting as discussed above and redeploying NeuVector, the following steps can be taken in Kubernetes to reset NeuVector, which will remove learned rules, groups, and other configuration but leave the NeuVector deployment intact.

-1. Scale the controller deployment to 0.
+- Scale the controller deployment to 0.

-2. (Optional) if a Persistent Volume is used, delete the persistent volume backup and registry folders created.
+- (Optional) if a Persistent Volume is used, delete the persistent volume backup and registry folders created.

-3. Scale the controller deployment to 3.
+- Scale the controller deployment to 3.

 Resetting the Admin Password

-The admin password is the key to administering the NeuVector deployment and view the cluster network activities.
+The admin password is the key to administering the NeuVector deployment and viewing the cluster network activities.
 It is important to change the password upon install and keep it safely guarded.
-Sometimes, the password is guarded too well and become loss or the administrator leaves the company.
-If you have kubectl access to the cluster, you can reset the admin password to the default using the following steps.
+If you have kubectl

-kubectl exec -it <controller> -n neuvector -- sh
+into one of the Controllers.kubectl exec -it <controller> -n neuvector -- sh

-Check that the admin entry exists and save the output json somewhere for safe keeping.
+Check that the admin entry exists and save the output JSON somewhere for safe keeping.

 consul kv get object/config/user/admin

-Take the output from the above consul kv get command and replace the password_hash string with below string.
+Take the output from the above

 Reset the admin account password back to the default.
-(REPLACE <UPDATED_consul_kv_get_output_with_new_password_hash> BEFORE EXECUTION!!!)

 consul kv put object/config/user/admin '<UPDATED_consul_kv_get_output_with_new_password_hash>'

-consul kv put object/config/user/admin '{"fullname":"admin","username":"admin","password_hash":"c7ad44cbad762a5da0a452f9e854fdc1e0e7a52a38015f23f3eab1d80b931dd472634dfac71cd34ebc35d16ab7fb8a90c81f975113d6c7538dc69dd8de9077ec","pwd_reset_time":"2022-03-24T20:50:15.341074451Z","pwd_hash_history":null,"domain":"","server":"","email":"","role":"admin","role_oride":false,"timeout":300,"locale":"en","role_domains":{},"last_login_at":"2022-03-24T20:49:32.577877044Z","login_count":1,"failed_login_count":0,"block_login_since":"0001-01-01T00:00:00Z"}'
+)consul kv put object/config/user/admin '{"fullname":"admin","username":"admin","password_hash":"c7ad44cbad762a5da0a452f9e854fdc1e0e7a52a38015f23f3eab1d80b931dd472634dfac71cd34ebc35d16ab7fb8a90c81f975113d6c7538dc69dd8de9077ec","pwd_reset_time":"2022-03-24T20:50:15.341074451Z","pwd_hash_history":null,"domain":"","server":"","email":"","role":"admin","role_oride":false,"timeout":300,"locale":"en","role_domains":{},"last_login_at":"2022-03-24T20:49:32.577877044Z","login_count":1,"failed_login_count":0,"block_login_since":"0001-01-01T00:00:00Z"}'

 Response: